-ZENworks contains power mechanisms for granular control over content that should be hosted at specific locations.
+ZENworks 11 contains power mechanisms for granular control over content that should be hosted at specific locations.
 When you distribute content to Satellite locations, the concept of creating a window of opportunity for synchronization becomes very important.
 A window of opportunity involves defining the amount of time and the amount of bandwidth available to transfer a particular piece of content.
 In the versions of ZENworks prior to ZENworks 10 SP3, all content was treated the same way.
-However, in later versions of ZENworks, several content types are exposed in ZENworks Control Center.
-The list of content types have been expanded since.
+However, in ZENworks 11, several content types are exposed in ZENworks Control Center.
+The list of content types have been expanded since version 10 SP3.

-The following figure highlights the specific content types that you can configure in ZENworks.
+The following figure highlights the specific content types that you can configure in ZENworks 11.